Elora Mohawks: 2005 Playoff Run

 After the disappointing 2004 Season, the Mohawks prepared for a rebuilding year.
 With 13 rookies, the Mohawks finished the 2005 season with an 11–9–0 record.
 The sixth-place finish pitted them against the Guelph Regals in the first round.
 Despite the Regals seemingly having the better club, the Mohawks swept the series with three straight victories.
 This upset prompted an immediate match up between the Mohawks and the first seed Spartan Warriors.
 Despite an 18–2–0 record, the series went the distance and in game five the Mohawks pulled the ultimate upset defeating the heavily favoured Warriors 9–6.
 In the Conference Final, the Mohawks then fought off the second seed Orangeville Northmen in 4 games to push into the league finals.
 The Finals pitted the Mohawks against the 2005 Cinderella Story Oakville Buzz.
 The Buzz were most lacrosse enthusiast's favourite to not only win the league, but to win the National title.
 What no one counted on was the playoff suave that would be exhibited by the Elora Mohawks.
 Elora went up 2 games to none quickly—9–7, 14–5.
 With the threat of elimination, the Buzz came on strong in Game 3, winning 9–4.
-But the Buzz could not stop the Mohawks, as the Elora squeaked out a 9–8 victory in Game 4 to win the OLA title and earn a birth into the Founders Cup tournament in Saskatoon, Saskatchewan.
+But the Buzz could not stop the Mohawks, as the Elora squeaked out a 9–8 victory in Game 4 to win the OLA title and earn a berth into the Founders Cup tournament in Saskatoon, Saskatchewan.

 On August 24, the Mohawks played their first game of their second straight Founders Cup tourney.
 In the first game against the Coquitlam Adanacs of British Columbia, the Mohawks got the ball rolling with a 12–6 win.
 The next night, the Mohawks beat the Sherwood Park Titans of Alberta 12–3.
 The Playdown Round then began.
 On August 26, the Mohawks defeated the Winnipeg Warhawks 13–2.
 Later that night, they also defeated the Calgary Mountaineers 7–2.
 The final Playdown game was against the Iroquois Lacrosse Association All-Stars, in which they defeated the ILA 14–3.

 The victory against the ILA pushed the Mohawks through to the finals against the Edmonton Warriors.
 The Warriors could not match the Mohawks determination as the Mohawks won their second Founders Cup Championship as the best Junior "B" Lacrosse team in Canada—one year after everyone figured it would have happened.